-If any amendments or other matters of business are properly brought up before the meeting, you will be able to decide to vote for or against and so will your proxyholder.
+If any amendments or other matters of business are properly raised at the meeting, registered shareholders and duly appointed proxyholders will be able to decide to vote for or against these items.
 We are not aware of any changes to the current business of the meeting or any other business to be considered at the meeting.